 The ten largest supermarkets chains in the Netherlands include both Dutch and foreign-owned food retailers.
 The country has seen substantial consolidation over the past decade in the grocery retail sector, which is dominated by a handful of key players…

 #2 JUMBO – The first Jumbo full-service supermarket was opened in Tilburg in 1979 and was purchased by competitor, Van Eerd Groep, a few years later.
-Through organic expansion and the acquisition of former grocery chain C1000, Jumbo has grown to become the second largest supermarket chain in the Netherlands.
-As of 2017, Jumbo had a base of 5.2 million customers and a total of 580 stores across the country.
-In 2016, Jumbo bought the popular La Place food catering business, when its former owner, V&D department stores, went bankrupt.
-La Place food items are available in the Jumbo webshop as are a large selection of international foods and organic products.
-Orders placed online can be delivered to home or picked up in a store.
+Through organic expansion and acquisitions (including former grocery chain C1000 and recently a number of Emte store locations from Sligro), Jumbo has grown to become the second largest supermarket chain in the Netherlands.
+By the start of 2019, Jumbo had 613 stores and over 5.2 million customers.
+In 2016, Jumbo acquired the popular La Place food business, following the bankruptcy filing and eventual liquidation of its parent company, V&D department stores.
+La Place food items can be purchased through the Jumbo webshop along with large varieties of international foods and organic products.
+Online orders have the option of home delivery or in-store pickup.

-#3 LIDL – This German-owned discount food chain has the second largest customer base in the Netherlands, approximately 5.4 million regular shoppers, and the fourth highest store count (415 as of 2017).
-In addition to brick-and-mortar locations, it also offers an online web shop but only non-food products are sold through it.
+#3 LIDL – This German-owned discount food chain has the second largest customer base in the Netherlands, approximately 5.4 million regular shoppers, and the fourth highest store count (419 as of 2019).
+It’s received various awards and won customer surveys, including being named supermarket chain with the best fruit and vegetable selection in Holland.
+In addition to its physical stores, there is the Lidl webshop (but only non-food products are sold through it).

 #4 ALDI – The German-owned food discounter, Aldi, has expanded significantly in the Netherlands over the past decade and now ranks as the fourth largest retailer in the Dutch food industry.
-As of 2016, Aldi had a customer base of 4.2 million and operated 510 stores in the Netherlands.
+As of 2019, Aldi operated 496 stores locations with a customer base in excess of 4.2 million.

 #6 DIRK – The first Dirk van den Broek supermarket opened in Amsterdam in 1953.
 In 2009 the company merged with competitor Digros to form the parent company Detailresult Groep.
 In 2014, the Dirk van den Broek, Digros and Bas van de Heijden nameplates were changed to ‘Dirk’.
-As of 2017, Dirk ranks as the sixth largest food retailer in the Netherlands with approximately 2.0 million customers and 117 stores located throughout the country.
+Dirk ranks as the sixth largest food retailer in the Netherlands with approximately 2.0 million customers and 121 stores located throughout the country.
 Dirk is part of the SuperUnie buying cooperative.

-#9 HOOGVLIET – This Dutch supermarket chain ranks ninth overall among food retailers in the Netherlands but is penetrated fairly heavily in the province of South Holland (it was founded in the city of Hoogvliet, south of Rotterdam).
+#9 HOOGVLIET – This Dutch supermarket chain ranks ninth among food retailers in the Netherlands but among the top 5 in the province of South Holland where the majority of stores are located.
+It was founded in the Dutch city of Hoogvliet (south of Rotterdam).
 As of 2017, Hoogvliet operated 67 stores and had 1.1 million regular customers.
-Hoogvliet is part of the SuperUnie buying cooperative that also includes Plus, Coop, Dirk, Deen and Emte/Sligro.
+Hoogvliet is part of the SuperUnie buying cooperative that also includes Plus, Coop, Dirk, Deen and Sligro.

 #10 DEEN – The Deen chain rounds out the top ten largest supermarket retailers in the Netherlands.
 It was founded in the city of Hoorn in 1933.
 As of 2017, Deen had a customer base of approximately .8 million and operated 81 stores located primarily in the provinces of North Holland and Flevoland, with just one store each in the provinces of Utrecht (Zeist) and Overijssel (Zwollle).
 Deen operates an online webshop and is part of the SuperUnie buying cooperative.